axonivy-market/market/market/connector/docusign/README.md

    Your setup was correct, if you are being asked to authorize yourself with a docuSign account.
    ![docusign-auth](doc/images/docuSign_auth.png)

 ### Optional: Allow System Authentication (JWT)

 The Demo process contains a final service part, where the Axon.ivy platform acts in the name of a user.
 ![docusign-props](doc/images/systemDrivenProcess.png)

-This interaction requires a JWT authentication setup:
+This interaction requires a JSON Web Token (JWT) authentication setup:

 1. Edit the docuSign `application` as in step 3. of the general setup.
 1. In the section `Authentication` click on `Generate RSA` in order to create a secure key-pair.